 The marker is easy to miss

-Despite being located roughly 50 metres in front of the famous Notre Dame Cathedral in the “Parvis de Notre Dame,” a public square called Place Jean-Paul II, tourists often trample over the marker without even realizing its purpose or its forgotten dark history.
+Despite being roughly 50 metres in front of the famous Notre Dame Cathedral in the “Parvis de Notre Dame,” a public square called Place Jean-Paul II, tourists often trample over the marker without even realizing its purpose or its forgotten dark history.

 Before this spot became the starting point of the roads of France, it was a place of justice.
 People sentenced to death came to kneel here to make amends for their crimes before being forgiven or sent to the pillory to be killed, tortured or humiliated.